 Exploring different cuisines has always been associated with moments of leisure and travel, but the concept of food tourism has recently evolved to encompass activities beyond the plate.
 These are tourist and entertainment activities that place culinary traditions as a pillar of regional identity and cultural heritage and value the relationship between food and society.

 And this change is great, as it creates the possibility for people to approach food at different levels of the value chain and learn from those who produce it.
-In this way, it is possible to expand economic development to different layers of society and offer more personal and authentic experiences to the traveller.
+In this way, it is possible to expand economic development to different layers of society and offer more personal and authentic experiences to the traveler.

 Activities of Food Tourism